 Inclusive language: Age

 Age may not be the first thing you think of when it comes to discriminating against others.
-Yet, ageism is a real problem, affecting many people worldwide.
+However, ageism is a real problem, affecting many people worldwide.
 In this article, we’ll explain ageism and how you can combat it by using more inclusive language in your content.

 Note: The inclusive language analysis is opt-in